 NOTE: UCSB Financial Aid does not accept work-study positions over the summer.
 Over the summer months (June-Sept), employers are welcome to submit postings to be reviewed by Career Services as non-work-study positions.
 The UCSB Work-Study Program will resume approving Work-Study job postings for each academic year in mid-August.

-- July 30, 2021: Departments can begin to post positions on Handshake to get them in the pipeline for review.
+- July 30, 2022: Departments can begin to post work-study positions on Handshake to get them in the pipeline for review.

-- Aug 16, 2021: The Office of Financial Aid will begin to approve postings on this date and students will be able to review and apply to work-study postings.
+- Aug 15, 2022: The Office of Financial Aid will begin to approve postings on this date, and students will be able to review and apply to work-study postings.

-- May 28, 2022: Final date students can work under Work-Study for an off-campus Work-Study Partner.
+- May 27, 2023: Final date students can work under Work-Study for off-campus affiliated employers.

 Please refer any questions about work-study positions to the Financial Aid Office: FinAidWSP@sa.ucsb.edu